 Determining the Inflation Level

 You will also want to be sure to determine your tires’ minimum cold inflation pressure (CIP).
-Visit tire manufacturer websites to find your tire brand and tire size.
+Visit RV tires manufacturer websites to find your tire brand and tire size.
 Once you find that, look for the inflation level that carries your load or greater.
-This is the minimum cold inflation pressure, and it is recommended you go up in inflation by about 10%.
+This is the minimum cold inflation pressure, and you should go up in inflation by about 10%.
 Changes in air temperature, for example, can cause minor fluctuations in tire pressure, and increasing the CIP will help to eliminate the need to adjust tire pressure each time these fluctuations occur.

 When measuring your tire pressure, try to make sure the tire is cool and in the shade.
 Ideally, the tires will have not been driven on or exposed to sunlight for at least 2 to 3 hours.
 That usually means the best time to check your tire pressure is first thing in the morning or late in the evening once you’ve settled in after a day of travel.